-The analysis of ESG factors is systematically integrated into the investment decision making process of ABN AMRO Robeco Global Consumer Trends Equities (the "Sub-Fund").
-The external investment manager defines ESG integration as the process of recognising the financial materiality (or significance) of environmental, social, and corporate governance factors as part of the investment process.
+The analysis of ESG factors is systematically integrated into the investment decision making process of ABN AMRO Funds Schroder Euro Corporate ESG Bonds (the "Sub-Fund").
+The External Investment Manager defines ESG integration as the process of recognising the financial materiality (or significance) of environmental, social, and corporate governance factors as part of the investment process.
 The Sub-Fund will use a selection of securities complying with ABN AMRO Investment Solutions (the "Management Company") ESG responsibility criteria.
-The External Investment Manager must comply with the Management Company's standards of quality and go through a qualitative selection process before being retained.
+The External Investment Managers must comply with the Management Company's standards of quality and go through a qualitative selection process before being retained.
 This process involves an in-depth analysis of the External Investment Manager's corporate social responsibility policy as well as its overall sustainability strengths going from the analysis of ESG professionals, philosophy, and investment process.
 Under the ESG responsibility criteria of the Management Company, the External Investment Manager is committed to conducting both negative and positive screenings as well as taking engagement actions when necessary.
+The Sub-Fund will be composed of issuers that are either leading in ESG best-practice or attractive due to their progression in ESG.

 The Sub-Fund promotes both environmental and social characteristics.
 On the environmental front, the Sub-Fund promotes climate risk management.
-The social characteristics promoted by the Sub-Fund focus on global human rights and labour standards as well as diversity, equity, and inclusion.
+The social characteristics promoted by the Sub-Fund focus on global human rights, labour standards as well as diversity, equity, and inclusion.